spack/spack/lib/spack/docs/environments.rst

 recommended to use non-default projections with the default view of an environment.

-The ``spack env deactivate`` command will remove the default view of the environment from the user's path.
+The ``spack env deactivate`` command will remove the active view of the Spack environment from the user's environment variables.

 .. _env-generate-depfile: